devconfza/Website_DevConf/README.md

 # Installation

 ## Setup for Windows
-If you are on Windows see the then you need Ruby `choco install ruby` and node `choco install nodejs`.
+If you are on Windows you need Ruby `choco install ruby` and node `choco install nodejs`.

-## Setup for Linux
+## Setup for Linux/WSL
 Currently this is the latest that has been tested with WSL

 - `sudo apt-get install ruby-full`